Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

-As discussed in Section~\ref{Sec:Background}, the Floquet-Magnus approximation in the general case breaks down beyond a formal radius of convergence $\tau^\ast$, and the inverse scaling of a rigorous sufficient condition for convergence with system size~\cite{Casas2007MEC, Moan2008CMS, BLANES2009MEA} (if tight) would imply that realising accurate simulations for very large systems could require vanishingly small Trotter step sizes.
-This could have significant, fundamental implications for the practicality of future large-scale DQS.
-Yet results from recent works~\cite{HeylM2019QLTE, SiebererLM2019DQC, TakashiI2018hit} do not appear to conform to these expectations.
-We have significantly extended the previous work on this issue, in terms of both the range of models and characterisation tools, and have seen minimal if any movement of the threshold, certainly much less than the almost 3 orders of magnitude variation in Hilbert space size studied.
-Indeed, the threshold arguably becomes more fixed in position as size increases, with the main potential movement observed at low system sizes where the thresholds are less sharp and harder to locate precisely.
+In the context of DQS, Trotterisation can be interpreted as implementing a periodically driven, time-dependent Hamiltonian, and the digitised dynamics understood in terms of an effective Floquet Hamiltonian~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
+As discussed in Sec.~\ref{Sec:Background}, the Floquet-Magnus approximation in the general case breaks down beyond a formal radius of convergence $\tau^\ast$, and the inverse scaling of a rigorous sufficient condition for convergence with system size~\cite{Casas2007MEC, Moan2008CMS, BLANES2009MEA} (if tight) would imply that realising accurate simulations for very large systems could require vanishingly small Trotter step sizes.
+This could have significant, fundamental implications for the practicality of future large-scale DQS, but results from recent works~\cite{HeylM2019QLTE, SiebererLM2019DQC, TakashiI2018hit} do not appear to conform to these expectations.
+We have extended the work on this issue, in terms of the range of both models and characterisation tools, and have seen minimal if any movement of the threshold, certainly much less than the almost 3 orders of magnitude variation in Hilbert space size studied.
+Indeed, the threshold arguably becomes more fixed in position as size increases, with possible movement observed more at low system sizes where the thresholds are less sudden and harder to locate precisely.
 These observations seem to contradict the expectation that $\tau^\ast \propto N^{-1}$ for the radius of convergence of the Floquet-Magnus expansion.